 - They can’t find the necessary information when they are searching the website of the company they use.

 Fortunately for you, this guide will help you terminate your policy correctly, and if needed, find a policy from a company that you will be satisfied with — just enter your zip in above to compare car insurance.

 Step 1 – Protect Yourself

-The first thing that you need to understand is that if you are cancelling your policy on a vehicle that you still own, then you need to have another policy in place from another company before you do it.
-Legally, you are not allowed to allow one policy to lapse (or to cancel the policy) without having other coverage arrangement.
-No, it isn’t enough that you intend to purchase another policy, you must arrange for it first.
+The first thing that you need to understand is that if you are cancelling your policy on a vehicle that you still own, you need to have another policy in place from another company before you do it.

-If you aren’t sure which insurance company you want to switch too (if applicable) then you can schedule a termination date to give you time to find other insurance.
-You can contact your insurance company and tell them that you want to terminate your insurance in a day, a week a month and so on; you can set the date for any one that you like.
+If you aren’t sure which insurance company you want to switch to (if applicable), then you can schedule a termination date to give you time to find other insurance.

 Step 2 – Who to Contact

-Every insurance company will require that you inform them in writing that you want to terminate your policy.
-Some companies, like Progressive, require you to contact their customer service via email and enter your information in the comments section of a text box.
-Others, such as All State, have a form that they want filled out.
-Many sites don’t offer clear steps for cancelling a policy with them, (or even offer a link on their websites to allow you to do it), which is why a phone call is usually the fastest and easiest way to determine what a company requires from you.
+Many sites don’t offer clear steps for canceling a policy with them, (or even offer a link on their websites to allow you to do it), which is why a phone call is usually the fastest and easiest way to determine what a company requires from you.

 Step 3 – Selecting a New Policy

 Now that you understand how easy it is to terminate your old policy, if you still own your vehicle or you plan to purchase one to replace the one you no longer have, then you need to purchase a new insurance policy.